rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Implementing the Issues Feature: Client-Side Filter" "react-apollo-client-feature-client-filter" %}}

 In this section, we enhance the Issue feature with client-side filtering.
-It prevents the initial issue querying because it happens with a button, and it lets the userfilter between closed and open issues.
+It prevents the initial issue querying because it happens with a button, and it lets the user filter between closed and open issues.

 First, let's introduce our three states as enumeration next to the Issues component.
 The `NONE` state is used to show no issues; otherwise, the other states are used to show open or closed issues.